Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 Steve is nor white nor transparent so we have to put some color inside the unwraps.
 Start by selecting a color with the `Select color` button or by right-clicking on the texture then change the brush's size with the slider or `Ctrl + MouseWheel`.

 Apply the desired colors to the desired blocks, observe how it looks in the main window.
-Try to reproduce Steve's look or be creative !
+Try to reproduce Steve's look, or be creative.

 Here is what I end up with after a couple of minutes :

 ![Steve texture](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/intro-models-animations/steve-texture-1.png "Steve texture")

 Not bad !
-But for the sake of this tutorial, we will improve the face and reproduce exactly Steve's face not by using the paint tool but by copy/pasting the whole face from an external image.
+But we will improve the face and reproduce exactly Steve's face not by using the paint tool but by copy/pasting the whole face from an external image.

 [We will use this image](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/intro-models-animations/steve-face.png) but it is to big.
 Steve face measure 8x8 pixels while the image is 300x300 pixels.